A Geometric View of Closure Phases in Interferometry: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-The concept of closure phase in radio interferometry can be traced back to Jennison in 1958 \cite{jen58}.
+The concept of closure phase in radio interferometry can be traced back to \citet{jen58}.
 Closure phase provides information on the phase encoded in the spatial coherences due only to the intensity distribution of sources of electromagnetic (EM) radiation in the sky, without the need for calibration to correct for corruption of the phases of the EM waves due to propagation effects and the array receiver elements themselves.
-The invariance of the closure phase to phase corruptions of the incident EM wave that can be factorized into element-based phase terms, has been extensively tested and applied in interferometry.
-This property has played a significant role in the development of a popular calibration scheme called ``self-calibration'' \cite{Schwab1980,Cornwell+1981,Pearson+1984}.
-Moreover, closure phase is known for its measure of the \textit{centrosymmetry} or \textit{point-symmetry} (morphological symmetry around a point) as well as for its invariance to translation of the spatial intensity distribution of the EM radiation \cite{mon07b}.
+The invariance of the closure phase to phase corruptions of the incident EM wave that can be factorised into element-based phase terms, has been extensively tested and applied in interferometry.
+This property has played a significant role in the development of a popular calibration scheme called ``self-calibration'' \citep{Schwab1980,Cornwell+1981,Pearson+1984}.
+Moreover, closure phase is known for its measure of the \textit{centrosymmetry} or \textit{point-symmetry} (morphological symmetry around a point) as well as for its invariance to translation of the spatial intensity distribution of the EM radiation \citep{mon07b}.
+A general theory of identifying a complete and independent set of closure invariants from co-polar and polarimetric interferometry is beginning to emerge \citep{Broderick+2020,Thyagarajan+2021a,Samuel+2021}.

-These properties have made it a valuable tool in experiments that face challenges due to the requirement of high-accuracy phase calibration of the instrument to correct for the phase corruptions introduced by array elements, as well as by the propagation medium.
-Closure phases have thus been used in optical interferometry to deduce the structures of stars \cite{mon03a,mon03b,mon06,mon07a}, Very Long Baseline Interferometry (VLBI) experiments, such as the Event Horizon Telescope (EHT) imaging of the shadow of the supermassive black hole in M87 \cite{eht19-4}, and seismic imaging \cite[][and references therein]{Schuster+2014}.
-Recently, closure phase has provided a useful avenue towards detecting the neutral Hydrogen structures during the \textit{cosmic reionization} (at redshifts, $z\gtrsim 6$) using its characteristic 21~cm spectral line redshifted to low radio frequencies with interferometer arrays \cite{car18,car20,thy18,thy20a,thy20b}.
+The invariance of closure invariants to local, element-based corruptions have made them a valuable tool in experiments that face challenges due to the requirement of high-accuracy calibration.
+Closure phases have thus been used in optical interferometry to characterise the structures of stars \citep[][and references therein]{mon03a,mon03b,mon06,mon07a}, discoveries with Very Long Baseline Interferometry (VLBI) such as the core-jet morphology of the quasar 3C~147 \citep{Wilkinson+1977}, the detection of the superluminal expansion of the relativistic jet in quasar 3C~273 \citep{Pearson+1981}, and the Event Horizon Telescope (EHT) imaging of the shadow of the supermassive black hole in M87 \citep{eht19-1,eht19-2,eht19-3,eht19-4,eht19-5,eht19-6,eht21-7} and Centaurus~A \citep{Janssen+2021}.
+Recently, closure phase has provided a useful avenue towards detecting the neutral Hydrogen structures during the \textit{cosmic reionisation} (at redshifts, $z\gtrsim 6$) using its characteristic 21~cm spectral line redshifted to low radio frequencies with interferometer arrays \citep{car18,car20,thy18,thy20a,thy20b}.